decentralized-identity/sidetree/docs/implementation.md

 1. earlier than the genesis Sidetree blockchain time; or
 1. later than the current blockchain time.

+Returns `HTTP 500 Internal Server Error` with `normalized_fee_cannot_be_computed` as the `code` parameter value in the JSON body if the server is unable to compute the normalized fee.
 #### Request path
 ```
 GET /fee